itsnotelena/jpacman-/doc/reports/report1.md

-for a condition and assertEquals() will test the equality of the expected value with the returning value. assertEquals() will provide a better error information when the test fails whereas assertTrue() can't.
+for a condition and assertEquals() will test the equality of the expected value with the returning value. assertEquals() will provide a better error information if the test fails (like "Expected X but was Y") whereas assertTrue() would not.

 ## Exercise 17:
-Generally speaking, we should not test private methods because we would test the implementation rather than the functionality.
-But if testing the private method is necessary then we can use reflection and using setAccessible(true).
-This way the private method can be called outside the class with setAccessible(true).
-For MapParser Class, we need to test the private method neither tests them in isolation.
+Generally speaking, private methods should not be tested because they are used only in public methods from the same class.
+This means that if the public methods are well tested, then the private methods work fine as well.
+If a private method needs to be tested in an isolated way, this means that the code is not cohesive.
+For MapParser Class, we do not need to test the private method in isolation.
 The private methods are being used by the public methods like makeGrid() in parseMap() so in this case, a solution is to test the public methods so it will hit all the private methods.

+## Exercise 18:
+In this assignment, firstly a smoke test to check the whole functionality of the application was executed.
+After changing different parts of the code, though, this smoke test gave the same errors.
+That is why implementing unit tests first is better - unit tests are executed for only one function of the application and can spot bugs in exactly that part of the application.
+That is why unit tests for the "Clyde" and "Inky" classes were implemented.